 If you have a company Instagram or Facebook account set up, now it’s easy to grab that photo or graphic and add it to an idea.
 No need to hunt around in your file system or open a separate app.

-How could a streamlined idea system make your content workflow easier?
+How could a streamlined idea calendar make your content planner and workflow easier?
 So many ways.
 We’d love to hear your story: let us know how Teamup helps you manage ideas and content.